proshenjitenv48/Showing-Gas-Sensor-Data-in-Blynk-through-IoT/README.md

 **Hardware Requirements:**
--Gas Sensor (e.g., MQ-2 for LPG, CO, and smoke detection) -Microcontroller (e.g., ESP8266 NodeMCU or ESP32)
+1. Gas Sensor (e.g., MQ-2 for LPG, CO, and smoke detection),
+2. Microcontroller (e.g., ESP8266 NodeMCU or ESP32),
--Breadboard and jumper wires
+3. Breadboard and jumper wires,
--USB cable for programming
+4. USB cable for programming,
--Power supply (if needed)
+5. Power supply (if needed)

 **Steps to Display Gas Sensor Data in Blynk**